deathstar/godaddy-a-ddns-bash/README.md

 Please see https://techmasterdesign.com/forum/viewtopic.php?f=2&t=955 for directions.

 ### Compatability
-This script will work with crontab so you can schedule it to run however you want.
+This script will work with crontab so you can schedule it to run whenever you want.